 I started pottery in 2006 under the tutelage of Anne Chambers.
-Over the years I have perfected my skills by attending many workshops offered by the Ottawa Guild of Potters.
-I also attended a week intensive pottery course at Halliburton School of Arts, Alfred University and La Meridiana in Tuscany (my favourite!).
+Over the years I have sought to improve my skills by attending many workshops offered by the Ottawa Guild of Potters.
+I have also attended some intensive pottery courses including ones at Halliburton School of Arts, Alfred University and La Meridiana in Tuscany (my favourite!).

-My work is inspired by my Polish roots and the colourful Wycinanki (Polish paper cutting) I purchased during a trip to Poland.
+Much of my work is inspired by my Polish roots and the colourful Wycinanki (Polish paper cutting) I saw during a trip to Poland.
 I decided to incorporate that art form in my work.
 Wycinanki date from the mid-nineteenth century.
 These colourful paper art works were used as decoration, hung in windows, and given as gifts.
 Subject matter included farm animals, star-shaped "Medallion" and flowers.
 I taught myself the process of making Wycinanki, researched traditional polish designs and developed some of my own.

 The Wycinanki becomes the stencil which is placed on a leather hard plate then covered with a coloured slip.
 When the slip hardens, I remove the paper and the design is revealed.
 The plates are bisque fired then fired again with a clear glaze, making them food safe.
 Each plate is unique because the design can only be used once.